 There are many ways to define open access, but here is the definition given by the Budapest Open Access Initiative:

-The Open Access movement was born as a consequence of the serials crisis, and the development of the World Wide Web, which made dissemination of academic publications technically easier.
-Physicists and computer scientists were forerunners, with the creation of arXiv, a preprint repository, in 1991.
-In the 2000's, the OA movement has been formalised through 3 major declarations, and the number of OA publications has increased noticeably.
+The Open Access movement was born out of the serials crisis, and the development of the World Wide Web, which made it technically easier to disseminate academic publications.
+Physicists and computer scientists led the way with the creation of arXiv, a preprint repository, in 1991.
+In the 2000s, the OA movement was formalised by 3 major declarations, and the number of OA publications has increased significantly.